 Zen Master Genpo Merzel's teaching is rooted in his deep appreciation of traditional Zen and his continuous exploration of ways to integrate the wisdom and insights of both East and West.
-Big Mind Zen is the fruit of over four decades of practice and teaching, his way of helping people realize and actualize the Buddha's teachings in our everyday lives.
+Big Mind Zen is the fruit of five decades of practice and teaching, his way of helping people realize and actualize the Buddha's teachings in our everyday lives.

 Genpo Roshi, born Dennis Paul Merzel, is a Zen Master, the founder of Kanzeon International Community and the creator of Big Mind Zen.
 In 1980 he became the second Dharma successor of Taizan Maezumi Roshi, one of the leading pioneers of Zen in the U.S., along with Nyogen Senzaki Sensei, Joshu Sasaki Roshi, Shunryu Suzuki Roshi, Dainin Katagiri Roshi and Kobun Chino Roshi.

 From his initial awakening in early 1971, Merzel’s purpose and his passion have remained the same: deepening his own practice as well as assisting others in awakening to their true nature.

 In his youth he earned honors as an All-American water polo player and champion swimmer in high school and university, and received a Master’s degree from the University of Southern California in 1968.
 After his awakening at the age of 26, he left his careers as a schoolteacher and lifeguard, and then lived alone for a year in a rustic cabin deep in the Santa Margarita Mountains.
 In 1972 he met his Zen teacher, Taizan Maezumi Roshi, and studied closely with him until his teacher’s death in 1995.